oschneid/HS2020-hugo-netlify-CMS-test/site/content/sponsors/_index.md

 title: Sponsorship
 image: /img/bg07.jpg
 ---
-The Haptcs Symposium would like to tsincerely thank the following organizations for their support:
+The Haptcs Symposium would like to sincerely thank the following organizations for their support:

 ## Technical Sponsors